Sekhemkhet: Tomb

-The pyramid
+Pyramid

-Sekhemkhet's pyramid was planned as a step pyramid from the first.
+Sekhemkhet's pyramid was planned as a step pyramid.
 Its base was a square measuring 378 ft x 378 ft (220 x 220 cubits).
 If the pyramid had been completed, it would have had six or seven steps and a final height of 240.5 ft (140 cubits).
 These proportions would have given the pyramid an angle of elevation of 51˚50', identical to the pyramid at Meidum and the Great Pyramid of Giza.
 Like Djoser's pyramid, Sekhemkhet's was built of limestone blocks.
 The monument was not finished, possibly because of the pharaoh's sudden death.
 Only the first step of the pyramid was completed, leaving a monument in the shape of a large square mastaba.

 Subterranean structure

 The entrance to Sekhemkhet's burial lies on the northern side of the pyramid.
 An open passage leads down for 200 ft.
 Halfway down the track a vertical shaft meets the passage from above.
 It opens on the surface and its entrance would lie at the second step of the pyramid, if the monument had been completed.

 At the meeting spot of the passage and shaft another passageway leads down to a subterranean, U-shaped gallery containing at least 120 magazines.
 The whole gallery complex has the appearance of a giant comb.
 Shortly before the burial chamber is reached the main passage splits into two further magazine galleries, surrounding the burial chamber like a "U" (similar to the big northern gallery), but they were never finished.

 The burial chamber has a base measurement of 29 ft x 17 ft and a height of 15 ft.
 It was also left unfinished, but surprisingly a nearly completely arranged burial was found.
 The sarcophagus in the midst of the chamber is made of polished alabaster and shows an unusual feature: its opening lies on the front side and is sealed by a sliding door, which was still plastered with mortar when the sarcophagus was found.
 The sarcophagus was empty, however and it remains unclear whether the site was ransacked after burial or whether King Sekhemkhet was buried elsewhere.

 A shell shaped container made of gold was found by an Egyptian Antiquities Service excavation team in 1950.
 The object has a length of 1.4 in and is currently on display in Room 4 of the Egyptian Museum in Cairo.
+A small trove of 21 gold bracelets in Sekhemkhet's tomb was also found in this king's tomb.
+The bracelets and shell shaped container likely escaped detection by ancient Egyptian tomb robbers who would have looted Sekhemkhet's tomb and the king's sarcophagus in ancient times.